rust-lang/project-inline-asm/rfcs/0000-inline-asm.md

 | RISC-V | `f[18-27]` | `fs[2-11]` |
 | RISC-V | `f[28-31]` | `ft[8-11]` |

-Some registers are explicitly not supported for use with inline assembly:
+Some registers cannot be used for input or output operands:

 | Architecture | Unsupported register | Reason |
 | ------------ | -------------------- | ------ |